Longsleddale: Possible railway route

-After a lengthy Parliamentary inquiry the longer and steeper route over Shap Fell was chosen.
-Thomas Bouch was approached to be an adviser on the Longsleddale route and if this route had been chosen, in all probabilities Thos.
-Bouch would have been appointed as the civil and railway engineer.
+After a lengthy Parliamentary inquiry, the longer and steeper route over Shap Fell was chosen.
+Thomas Bouch was approached to be an adviser on the Longsleddale route and if this route had been chosen, in all probabilities Bouch would have been appointed as the civil and railway engineer.
 Bouch was the engineer for the Cockermouth, Keswick and Penrith Railway and rose to fame in later years, for it was his design of the Tay Railway Bridge that was destroyed in a severe storm.

 The gradient of the Longsleddale route would have been somewhat less than the 1 in 70 gradient of the climb up and over Shap Fell, and the use of banking engines could have been reduced if not entirely eliminated.

 It has been said that the Longsleddale route, "had it ever been built, would have been as dramatic and awe-inspiring as any in Britain".

 Recreation and community

 In 1974, an Outdoor Pursuits Centre was founded by Jim McVeigh as an access point for young people, from in and around Manchester, to the great outdoors.
 Over the years, this has extended to young people from all around the country.
 Unlike many outdoors centre in the UK, this is staffed and operated solely by volunteers.
-The centre's Adventure Activities Licensing Authority licence allows staff to run outdoor activities including: rock climbing, caving, ghyll scrambling (canyoning), hillwalking and archery.
+The centre's Adventure Activities Licensing Authority licence allows staff to run outdoor activities including rock climbing, caving, ghyll scrambling (canyoning), hillwalking and archery.

 There are few community buildings in Longsleddale.
-There is one village hall that is known as the Community Hall and one church - St Mary's - which is near the centre of the valley and is open every day.
-Services are on the second and fourth Sunday of each month at 10.30am.
+There is one village hall that is known as the Community Hall and one church – St Mary's – which is near the centre of the valley and is open every day.
+Services are on the second and fourth Sunday of each month at 10:30am.

 The village was the inspiration for the fictional village of Greendale in the BBC children's television series Postman Pat.

 Ecology

 The River Sprint is designated a Site of Special Scientific Interest (SSSI) along with other tributaries of the River Kent.

 Longsleddale Woods are designated an SSSI.
 Yewbarrow Woods were acquired by the Lake District National Park in the 1980s in order to maintain and secure the site.
-In 2015 the Authority put it on the market along with some of its other properties.
+In 2015, the Authority put it on the market along with some of its other properties.